 The more exaggerated the ornaments displayed by males of a higher taxon -> the greater the females preferences for the ornaments -> the more the genetic profile of the taxon shifts due to greater differential reproductive outcomes leading to the reproductive isolation of that taxon -> the more rapidly species spin-off from that taxon [relative to closely linked taxa where males show less exaggerated ornaments]

-As predicted by Mayr - in some species, SS is the dominant driver of evolution.
+As predicted by Mayr - at least in some species, SS is the dominant driver of evolution.
 Darwin and Mayr were correct in linking SS to speciation, but Mayr may not have fully appreciated (or accepted) how speciation occurs - as triggered by it.
 Geographic separation (as in allopatric speciation) - where a daughter population breaks-off from a parent population is not involved.
 Speciation in Tropheus (Cichlids) was observed to take place within a population's habitat, i.e. sympatrically.
 On many occasions, Mayr rejected sympatric speciation - outright.

 Mayr devised a theory: peripatric speciation.
 He postulated that geographic separation, a decline in genetic variation and small population size are essential components for novel species to emerge.
 Under peripatric speciation, the "founder effect" (genetic drift in a daughter population which occurs after splitting from the parent population) is a crucial feature, leading to the appearance of new species.
 Mayr predicted that the genetic profile of the daughter would differ radically from its parent and that local selection pressures would favor homozygous individuals of the daughter population.
 His theory has been subject to numerous experimental tests, but results have not confirmed it.

 Mayr contributed to the development of the Biological Species Concept (BSC).
-Originally devised by Dobzhansky in 1937 to describe when speciation occurs, the BSC is widely accepted as the operational criterion for classifying organisms as members of the same species - on the basis of their actually or potentially interbreeding.
+Originally proposed by Dobzhansky in 1937 to describe when speciation occurs, the BSC is widely accepted as the operational criterion for classifying organisms as members of the same species - on the basis of their actually or potentially interbreeding.
 Mayr amended Dobzhansky's definition throughout the 20th century.
 He insisted that Dobzhansky's use of it was too restrictive, because it referred only to a latter stage of an evolutionary process - speciation, rather than being the description of a species as a (discrete) population.

 Mayr crafted the definition of species that is (for good or ill) generally accepted as the BSC: